Dino Dan

-Dino Dan is a Canadian television series that was created and is directed by J. J. Johnson.
-The series premiered on TVOKids in Canada on January 4, 2010 and on Nick Jr. in the United States on October 17, 2010.
-The show is produced by Sinking Ship Entertainment, in association with TVOKids, Access, Knowledge Network, and SCN.
+Dino Dan is a Canadian television series created and directed by J. J. Johnson.
+The series premiered on TVOKids in Canada on January 4, 2010, and ended on August 23, 2019.
+In the US, the series premiered on the Nick Jr. Channel on October 17, 2010 as an acquired series.
+The show was produced by Sinking Ship Entertainment, in association with TVOKids, Access, Knowledge Network, and SCN.
 A sequel of the series, Dino Dana, premiered on Amazon Prime on May 26, 2017.
 The show premiered on Universal Kids on October 6, 2018, three years after Nick Jr.'s rights to the series expired.

+On February 4, 2013, it was reported that CITV had acquired and secured rights to air the series in the UK and eventually to re-air it on the channel.

 Plot

-In this series that combines live action with CGI animation, paleontologist-in-training Dan Henderson and his friends take a journey to a modern-day world where dinosaurs roam freely.
-There, they have adventures, uncover clues about the past and teach children scientific information ranging from new species to dinosaur vocabulary.
+In this series that combines live action with CGI animation, a young boy named Dan Henderson has a magic dino field guide that allows him to see dinosaurs in real life.
+He has many adventures, uncovering clues about the past and teaching others scientific information ranging from new species to dinosaur vocabulary.

 Dino Dan: Trek's Adventures

 A follow-up season starring Dan's younger brother, Trek, began airing in 2013.
 Trek, now age ten, is also able to see dinosaurs and spends his time learning about them as his brother did.
 There are fifteen new dinosaurs from Albertosaurus to Microraptor in this series.
 Dan did not have time to do his experiments because he has to help his father, so he asks Trek to do them for him.
-Although Trek becomes the main character for the episodes, Jason Spevack made periodic appearances as Dan throughout Trek's Adventures, though much of the adult cast remained largely unchanged.
+Although Trek becomes the main character for the episodes, Jason Spevack made periodic appearances as Dan throughout Trek's Adventures, though much of the original cast remained largely unchanged.